dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory_stripped.md

 :::

 ::: {.answer}
-How does this proof go for \( {\mathbb{Z}} \)?
+Recall how this proof went for \( {\mathbb{Z}} \):

--   Use existence of a division algorithm
+-   Use existence of a division algorithm.
--   Prove Euclid's lemma: every irreducible is prime
+-   Prove Euclid's lemma: every irreducible is prime.
--   Use factorization into irreducibles and proceed by induction (writing out two factorizations and cancelling things out in a combinatorial way)
+-   Use factorization into irreducibles and proceed by induction, writing out two factorizations and cancelling things out in a combinatorial way.

 So we'd like